Halium/docs/project/Related-projects.rst

 hybris-mobian
 -------------

-`hybris-mobian <https://hybris-mobian.org/>`_ is a GNU/Linux distribution based on top of Mobian, a Debian-based distribution for mobile devices.The goal of hybris-mobian is to be able to run Mobian on Android phones
+`hybris-mobian <https://hybris-mobian.org/>`_ is a GNU/Linux distribution based on top of Mobian, a Debian-based distribution for mobile devices.
+The goal of hybris-mobian is to be able to run Mobian on Android phones.

 Others